 No drinking and driving just got better with this guide to bars near MARTA.
 The Atlanta bars and pubs on the list are a 10-minute walk or less from a rail station.
 Use Google Maps to get specific walking directions.

-For sports fans, concert goers or Turner employees, choice from several sports bars or the Glenn Hotel has a rooftop bar with a stunning view or head to the neighborhood watering hole Park Bar next to Centennial Olympic Park.
+For sports fans, concert goers or Turner employees, choice from several sports bars or the Glenn Hotel has a rooftop bar (Skylounge) with a stunning view or head to the neighborhood watering hole Park Bar next to Centennial Olympic Park.
 Follow the signs to Philips Arena after exiting the train to reach all venues.

 Meehan’s Public House